 3. Layer, layer, layer

-This may not apply to you if you’re travelling to countries of similar climates, but if you are, we highly recommend layering.
+This may not apply to you if you’re travelling to countries experiencing warm climates, but if you are going to somewhere cold, we highly recommend layering.
 Pack a hoodie or thick jacket on board with you, or maybe even a few scarfs if you feel the temperatures start to plunge.

 And if you’re back in a warmer climate, you can always peel the layers off.
 Easy peasy!
 And definitely one of the best airplane hacks for long flights, really.